AnnikaBock65/Female_Entrepreneurship/README.md

 • Analysis of the Development of Women's rights worldwide from 1972 - 2021 over time based on 4 Questions (based on Law Count: Yes = 1, No = 0)

 ```
-Does the law prohibit discrimination in access to credit based on gender?
+"Does the law prohibit discrimination in access to credit based on gender?"
-Can a woman open a bank account in the same way as a man?
+"Can a woman open a bank account in the same way as a man?"
-Can a woman register a business in the same way as a man?
+"Can a woman register a business in the same way as a man?"
-Can a woman sign a contract in the same way as a man?
+"Can a woman sign a contract in the same way as a man?"
 ```

 • Analysis of Average Law Counts by Income Group